Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 - Wool 30 – 40 C

 - Synthetic 140 – 150 C

 - Silk 110 – 120 C

-4. Vacuum – Next, vacuum your bed bug infested clothes.
+4. Vacuum – Next, vacuum your bed bug-infested clothes.
 However, attach a crevice tool on your vacuum machine to suck or capture the visible bed bugs and their eggs on the fabric, or in crevices and cracks.
-This prevents crawling bed bugs from finding their ways into the compartment of the washing machine or dryer before it is turned on.
+This prevents crawling of bed bugs from finding their ways into the compartment of the washing machine or dryer before it is turned on.

 6. Dryer Operation

 - Set the temperature of the dryer at medium i.e. 100 Fahrenheit- this is necessary to ensure gradual heating of bed bug-infested clothes.

 - Turn on the dryer and allow it to run for the first 10 minutes at the set temperature.